 2. Vitamin D (cholecalciferol): In adults without vitamin D deficiency, supplementation with cholecalciferol at 800 to 2000 IU/d should be used; in patients with vitamin D deficiency, the doses are much higher.
 In case of impaired hydroxylation of cholecalciferol, use oral alfacalcidol (in renal failure) or calcitriol, an active form of vitamin D (in severe renal and liver failure).

-In obese patients with osteoporosis and inadequate exposure to sunlight or with a malabsorption syndrome, it may be necessary to increase the dose of cholecalciferol even to 4000 IU/d, and in case of severe vitamin D deficiency—25(OH)D3 levels <10 ng/mL—a short course of cholecalciferol at a dose of 7000 to 10,000 IU/d may be required; in such patients serum levels of 25(OH)D3 should be monitored after ~3 months of treatment.
+In patients with obesity, osteoporosis, and inadequate exposure to sunlight or with a malabsorption syndrome, it may be necessary to increase the dose of cholecalciferol even to 4000 IU/d, and in case of severe vitamin D deficiency—25(OH)D3 levels <10 ng/mL—a short course of cholecalciferol at a dose of 7000 to 10,000 IU/d may be required; in such patients serum levels of 25(OH)D3 should be monitored after ~3 months of treatment.
 Optimal levels are 30 to 50 ng/mL.

 Contraindications include hypervitaminosis D, hypercalcemia, and severe liver failure.